Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

 \section{Regret Analysis}

-After describing \NAM\ algorithm, we now perform the regret and constraint violation analysis using Bellman error.
+After describing \NAM\ algorithm, we now perform the regret and constraint violation analysis.
 We note that the standard analysis for infinite horizon tabular MDPs of UCRL2 \cite{jaksch2010near} cannot be directly applied as the policy $\pi_e$ is possibly stochastic for every epoch.
-Another peculiar aspect of the analysis of the UCRL2 algorithm is the regret grows linearly with the number of epochs.
-The analysis still bounds the regret by $\Tilde{O}(DS\sqrt{A/T})$ as the number of epochs are bounded by $O(SA\log T)$.
-However, the analysis is counter-intuitive as the agent is able to work with a better policy at every time-step not just for an epoch.
-We also note that the analysis of UCRL-CMDP \cite{singh2020learning} bounds the deviations with value function instead of bias resulting in regret scaling as $O(T^{-1/4})$.
-Compared to these works, our analysis works with stochastic policies, obtains regret independent to number of epochs, and scales as $\Tilde{O}(1/\sqrt{T})$.
-Hence, our analysis can be used as a tool to tightly analyze other learning algorithms for tabular infinite horizon MDPs.
+Another peculiar aspect of the analysis of the infinite horizon MDPs is that the regret grows linearly with the number of epochs (or policy switches).
+This is because a new policy induces a new Markov chain and this chain take time to converge to the stationary distribution.
+The analysis still bounds the regret by $\Tilde{O}(T_MS\sqrt{A/T})$ as the number of epochs are bounded by $O(SA\log T)$.

 Before diving into the details, we first define few important variables which are key to our analysis.
 The first variable is the standard $Q$-value function.
 We define $Q_\gamma^{\pi, P}$ as the long term expected reward on taking action $a$ in state $s$ and then following policy $\pi$ for the MDP with transition $P$.
 Mathematically, we have